The Voltarol Years

 The Voltarol Years is the fifteenth album by Wirral-based rock band Half Man Half Biscuit, released on 25 February 2022 on the band's own R. M. Qualtrough label.
 It is their first album release since Probe Plus founder Geoff Davies announced his retirement and the shuttering of the label.

+Its songs cover themes of class, football and Catholicism.